 Writer of Means

 In 1811 Sense and Sensibility was published in three volumes, with Jane herself paying for the cost of publication.
 It was an instant success, with the full print run of 750 selling out by 1813.
-In the fall of 1812 Jane sold the rights to Pride and Prejudice for £110, by which point she had begun writing Mansfield Park.
-Mansfield Park was published in 1814, likely with an impressive print run of 1250.
+In the fall of 1812 Jane sold the rights to Pride and Prejudice for £110, by which point she had begun writing Mansfield Park which was published in 1814, likely with an impressive print run of 1250.
 The novel made her more money than any other in her lifetime, more than £320.
 Jane Austen dealt masterfully with many themes, some traditional, some more daring, including love, social class and classism, the financial and social vulnerability of young women, family, and human folly (See a comic take on Austen’s darker themes here).
 That she did not discuss politics despite the Napoleonic Wars is an interesting indicator of how little the private and public spheres overlapped for women of the period.

-Her nephew Edward Austen-Leigh wrote of how impressed he was with her decorum in always hiding her work and the fact that she wrote for publication, since female novelists were still often considered lude and indiscreet, a hangover from the reputations of the likes of Aphra Behn and Eliza Heywood.
+Her nephew Edward Austen-Leigh wrote of how impressed he was with her decorum in always hiding her work and the fact that she wrote for publication, since female novelists were still often considered lewd and indiscreet, a hangover from the reputations of the likes of Aphra Behn and Eliza Heywood.

 In 1816 Jane completed Emma, begun in 1814.
 Jane and her brother Henry were responsible for negotiating prices for the copyrights of her novels with printer John Murray.
 Murray overestimated the potential success of Emma and printed to big a run, producing an initial loss and very little profit for Jane during her lifetime.
 Though Emma is often considered her greatest work and Jane thought Emma her favourite of her heroines, she did write, 'I am going to take a heroine whom no one but myself will very much like'.